yitingster/Car-Failure-Prediction-Python_ML/README.md

 There is an interactive python plot that can be view by downloading the script and running it on Jupyter.
 </p>

-There will be a second part to this project where a machine learning model would be build to predict car failure (in progress).

 <h1>Dataset</h1>

 |Field      |Description    |